Stuart-Mouse/lead-sheets/notes.md

 when we get back to developing that whole feature about identifier renaming, go back and make that work with declarations as well

+we should make expect_token_type better and log an error message when type is not as expected